edgamat/edgamat.github.io/_ideas/ideas.md

-"Persistance with insight leads to the same outcome"
+"Persistance without insight leads to the same outcome"

 DONE!
 The Books I Read in 2021